dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-rewrite.md

 # Background

-The ML tooling space is changing quickly, budding hundreds of projects with competing and overlapping narratives of how the future will look.
+The ML tooling space is changing quickly, budding hundreds of competing and overlapping narratives of how the future will look in data-land.
 Some projects, like Blue River, expand the capabilities of specific verticals, like autonomous tractors.
-Other tools, like Weights and Biases, support specific stages in the ML lifecycle, like training and result tracking.
+Others like Weights and Biases support specific stages in the ML lifecycle, like training and result tracking.
-Other projects like Tecton and Databricks are harder to traditionally classify as they aim to redefine what MLOps-as-a-platform means at Enterprise-scale.
+Other projects like Tecton and Databricks aim to redefine what MLOps-as-a-platform means at Enterprise-scale, making them much harder to bucket and define.

 "Data versioning and reproducibility" has a decievingly simple scope that masks the variety and difficulty of data capture, similar to platform projects.
-We often get asked how to comapre two reproducibility projects that claim similar goals.
-Today, we will take a slice of that puzzle and put it under the microscope.
+At Dolt, we often get asked how to comapre two reproducibility projects that claim similar goals.
+Today, we will take a slice of that puzzle and put it under the microscope in the context of an ML workflow.

 We built an integration between DVC and Dolt to help compare the two along several dimensions: